russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 ##### BWA Indices

 Most iGenomes references ([link](https://support.illumina.com/sequencing/sequencing_software/igenome.html)) come with pre-built BWA indices.
+For example, in the hg19 download from iGenomes, the BWA index is located in `Homo_sapiens/UCSC/hg19/Sequence/BWAIndex`.

 To build a BWA index for a new genome or genome build see the [bwa manual](http://bio-bwa.sourceforge.net/bwa.shtml).
 Briefly,

     bwa index ref.fa